-Tell the doctor and pharmacist about all of your child's drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe to give this drug with all of your child's other drugs and health problems.
-Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.
+Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
+You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
+Do not start, stop, or change the dose of any drug without checking with your doctor.

-What are some things I need to know or do while my child takes this drug?
+What are some things I need to know or do while I take this drug?

-- Tell all of your child's health care providers that your child is taking this drug.
-This includes your child's doctors, nurses, pharmacists, and dentists. - Have blood work checked as you have been told by the doctor.
+- Tell all of your health care providers that you take this drug.
+This includes your doctors, nurses, pharmacists, and dentists. - Have blood work checked as you have been told by the doctor.
 Talk with the doctor. - This drug may cause high cholesterol and triglyceride levels.
-Talk with the doctor. - Your child may have more chance of getting an infection.
-Some infections have been deadly.
-Have your child wash hands often.
-Have your child stay away from people with infections, colds, or flu. - TB (tuberculosis) has been seen in patients started on this drug.
+Talk with the doctor. - You may have more of a chance of getting an infection.
+Some infections have been severe or deadly.
+Wash hands often.
+Stay away from people with infections, colds, or flu. - TB (tuberculosis) has been seen in patients started on this drug.
 These patients were exposed to TB in the past, but never got the infection.
-The doctor may test to see if your child has been exposed to TB before starting this drug. - Talk with the doctor before your child gets any vaccines.
-Use of some vaccines with this drug may either raise the chance of very bad infection or make the vaccine not work as well. - Drugs that may suppress the immune system like this drug may raise the risk of cancer.
+You will be tested to see if you have been exposed to TB before starting this drug. - Talk with your doctor before getting any vaccines.
+Use of some vaccines with this drug may either raise the chance of an infection or make the vaccine not work as well. - Drugs that may suppress the immune system like this drug may raise the risk of cancer.
 If you have questions, talk with the doctor. - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
-Talk with the doctor.

-If your child is pregnant or breast-feeding a baby:

-• Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
-You will need to talk about the benefits and risks to your child and the baby.
+Talk with the doctor. - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
+You will need to talk about the benefits and risks to you and the baby.

-What are some side effects that I need to call my child's doctor about right away?
+What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
-Tell your child's doctor or get medical help right away if your child has any of the following signs or symptoms that may be related to a very bad side effect:
+Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: